 Sonoma diners can’t survive on wine country cuisine alone.
 Well, actually, yes, they can, but why should they, when there are plenty of other spicy options, too?
-Come along for this global adventure into good eating through the ethnic capital of the county, Santa Rosa.
+Come along for this global adventure into good eating with these Santa Rosa restaurants.

 Sazon, 1129 Sebastopol Road, Santa Rosa, 707-523-4346.